-9.2.34 All rescue and fire fighting personnel shall be properly trained to perform their duties in an efficient manner and shall participate in live fire drills commensurate with the types of aircraft and type of rescue and fire fighting equipment in use at the aerodrome, including pressure-fed fuel fires.
+9.2.42 All rescue and fire fighting personnel shall be properly trained to perform their duties in an efficient manner and shall participate in live fire drills commensurate with the types of aircraft and type of rescue and fire fighting equipment in use at the aerodrome, including pressure-fed fuel fires.

-Note 1.- Guidance to assist the appropriate authority in providing proper training is given in Attachment A, Section 17; ICAO Airport Services Manual, Part 1; and ICAO Training Manual, Part E-2.

-- Note 2.- Fires associated with fuel discharged under very high pressure from a ruptured fuel tank are known as "pressure-fed fuel fires". - 9.2.35 The rescue and fire fighting personnel training programme shall include training in human performance, including team coordination. - Note.- Guidance material to design training programmes on human performance and team coordination can be found in the ICAO Human Factors Training Manual. - 9.2.36 It is recommended that during flight operations, sufficient trained personnel should be detailed and be readily available to ride the rescue and fire fighting vehicles and to operate the equipment at maximum capacity.
+- Note I.- Guidance to assist the appropriate authority in providing proper training is given in Attachment A, Section 17 and ICAO Airport Services Manual, Part I. - Note 2.- Fires associated with fuel discharged under very high pressure from a ruptured fuel tank are known as "pressure-fed fuel fires". - 9.2.43 The rescue and fire fighting personnel training programme shall include training in human performance, including team coordination. - Note.- Guidance material to design training programmes on human performance and team coordination can be found in the ICAO Human Factors Training Manual. - 9.2.44 It is recommended that during flight operations, sufficient personnel should be detailed and be readily available to ride the rescue and fire fighting vehicles and to operate the equipment at maximum capacity.
 These trained personnel should be deployed in a way that ensures that minimum response times can be achieved and that continuous agent application at the appropriate rate can be fully maintained.
-Consideration should also be given for personnel to use hand lines, ladders and other rescue and fire fighting equipment normally associated with aircraft rescue and fire fighting operations. - 9.2.37 It is recommended that in determining the number of personnel required to provide for rescue, consideration should be given to the types of aircraft using the aerodrome. - 9.2.38 All responding rescue and fire fighting personnel shall be provided with protective clothing and respiratory equipment to enable them to perform their duties in an effective manner.
+Consideration should also be given for personnel to use hand lines, ladders and other rescue and fire fighting equipment normally associated with aircraft rescue and fire fighting operations. - 9.2.45 It is recommended that in determining the minimum number of rescue and fire fighting personnel required, a task resource analysis should be completed and the level of staffing documented in the Aerodrome Manual. - Note: Guidance on the use of a task resource analysis can be found in the Airport Services Manual(Doc 9137), Part I - 9.2.46 All responding rescue and fire fighting personnel shall be provided with protective clothing and respiratory equipment to enable them to perform their duties in an effective manner.